zytancl/AO3-to-Wayback-Machine/README.md

 Expect random updates because the auto-archive function may randomly stop working.

+**PLS READ BEFORE INSTALLING:** lately, this script is unable to work properly as intended. *ao3 is actively blocking all of wayback machine's crawler eps at the network level and this is something that i'm currently unable to bypass.* as of now, until i cross out this text, i suggest that you don't use/uninstall this script yet!!!

 ## Features

 - **Auto-archives when bookmarking** - automatically sends the fic to the Wayback Machine everytime you submit a bookmark, no extra clicks needed